mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The Child

-Meanwhile, Law enforcement agencies have the legal right to disclose information concerning the juvenile on delinquency to the public without obtaining an order or permission from the Youth Court Judge.
-However, any information disclosed does not reveal the child’s identity, neither should it reveal such juvenile’s residential location except the child is being convicted of a severe crime such as felon or murder, in which case is convicted as an adult.
+Meanwhile, Law enforcement agencies generally have the legal right to disclose information concerning the juvenile on delinquency to the public without obtaining an order or permission from the Youth Court Judge.
+However, any information disclosed does not reveal the child’s identity, nor should it reveal such juvenile’s residential location except the child is being convicted of a severe crime, such as felony or murder, in which case is convicted as an adult.

 Juvenile cases involving child custody may be disclosed to state residents by law enforcement agencies.
 In such instances, an order from the youth court may not be required.
 The information released shall not identify the child or his address unless it involves a child convicted as an adult.